 Based on the report data, Apple delivered record financial results in Q1 2025 despite challenges in certain segments.
 Total revenue rose by 4% to an all-time high of 124.3 billion USD, while EPS increased by 10% to 2.40 USD, exceeding analysts’ expectations.

 The iPhone segment saw a modest decline in revenue, suggesting stagnant demand or a weaker-than-expected reception for the new iPhone 16 line-up.
 Mac sales grew, driven by new models featuring M4 chips.
-The iPad segment also expanded, benefitting from model upgrades.
+The iPad segment also expanded, benefiting from model upgrades.
 Conversely, the Wearables, Home and Accessories segment declined, possibly indicating market saturation or intensifying competition.
-Apple’s services, including the App Store, Apple Music, iCloud, and AppleCare, posted strong growth, highlighting the company’s strategic shift towards revenue diversification through subscriptions and services.
+Apple’s services, including the App Store, Apple Music, iCloud, and AppleCare, posted strong growth, highlighting the company’s strategic shift towards diversifying revenue through subscriptions and services.

 Sales in China fell sharply by 11%, reflecting difficulties in this market due to local competition and potential geopolitical factors.
 However, growth in other regions, including the Americas, Europe, and Asia-Pacific, helped offset some losses.
 Overall, Apple reaffirmed its resilience and growth potential despite various market challenges.